hacker1db/Dotfiles/README.md

 - `npm install -g typescript typescript-language-server eslint prettier` add this to insall script.
 - migrate to full lua
+    - [X] Bring over main config
+    - [ ] Check that you captured all of your settings
+    - [ ] Fix HJKL with ctrl not working as expected
+    - [ ] Fix on save error with formating
 - Update brew install with new tools
+- [ ] Update install scripts to correctly install with new hombrew